 There are several distinct types of aggregates or “collections of rocks” that can be used for construction projects and gravel aggregate is just one example.
 Gravel is different from crushed stone in that it’s naturally formed, although the two types of rocks are similar.
-Barclay Earth Depot is proud to offer high-quality gravel aggregate for a variety of construction projects.
+Barclay Earth Depot is proud to offer high-quality gravel aggregate for a variety of Florida construction projects.

 Properties Of Gravel Aggregate